Public Question Time and Meeting Guidelines

 Important changes due to COVID-19

-While COVID-19 restrictions remain in place, Council is mindful of the need to ensure community safety and compliance with regard to the number of people who may gather.
-This obligation is balanced with the need to minimise disruption to the business of Council.
-Considering this, Council has determined that limited public access to Council meetings will be permitted from the date of the next Council Meeting on 11 August 2020.
+Council is mindful of the need to ensure community safety and compliance with regard to the number of people who may gather and this obligation is balanced with the need to minimise disruption to the business of Council.

 Questions with and without notice